Pavithrakadam/tic-tac-toe1/README.md

 # tic-tac-toe1 ia a  game.
+I've used react develop in it